-Jenna Bailey is a writer, historian, oral history consultant and documentary filmmaker.
+Jenna Bailey is a writer, award winning oral historian and documentary filmmaker.
 She is the Director of Bailey and Soda Films, a documentary film production company.

 Jenna is the author of the best-selling Can Any Mother Help Me?
 (Faber) which has been translated into Dutch and made into a theatrical production that toured the UK.
 She has written for The Scotsman, Cosmopolitan Magazine, You Magazine, The Book Magazine and BBC History Magazine and is currently finishing her next book about Ivy Benson’s All Girl Band.